llambiel/letsecureme/post.md

 ![alt text](static/images/firewall1.png "Firewall rules")

-Another recommended step to hardening your machine is to grant access to it via SSH and keypairs authentication only.
+Another recommended step to harden your machine is to grant access to it via SSH and keypairs authentication only.
 Most cloud providers give you this option nowdays.
 We already have our key deployed on Exoscale if you've followed along, but if you didn't or if your cloud provider doesn't offer you a similar workflow, it's time to upload your key.
 We will not go into details about that, as said we assume you know about that stuff, this is just a reminder on how much this is important.

 You can now login via SSH using the _ubuntu_ user.